getBoolean/flutter_boolean_template/README.md

 - ~~Authentication with Appwrite and offline support using stock, use a wrapper to make it easy to switch to other providers.~~ (Better as a brick)
 - [ ] Localization support
-- [ ] Basic project architecture using Riverpod
+- [x] Riverpod generator in features package
 - [ ] Mason brick setup for easy architecture setup
   - [ ] Brick for feature packages
   - ~~Bricks for tests~~ (Too situational)